Chandran Rutnam

-Chandran Rutnam is a Sri Lankan filmmaker and entrepreneur.
+Chandran Rutnam (born 22 July 1940) is a Sri Lankan filmmaker and entrepreneur.

 Rutnam has hosted numerous Hollywood films for their location shoots in Sri Lanka and Malaysia.
 He was the Line Producer/Production Supervisor on several international productions including the Sri Lankan location shoot of Paramount Pictures' Indiana Jones and the Temple of Doom (1984) and Indochine (1992).
 He is the President and Chief Executive Officer of the Asian Film Location Services which mostly hosts foreign films to be shot in South and South East Asia.

 Steven Spielberg once referred to Rutnam as "Our most valued friend in the Far East".
 Rutnam has also worked with Sir David Lean, Sir Carol Reed, John Boorman, George Lucas and Regis Wargnier.

 Rutnam wrote the screenplay, produced, directed and edited the film The Road from Elephant Pass, which was a Finalist Award Winner at the New York International Television and Film Awards in 2011.
 He also wrote the adapted screenplay and produced and directed, A Common Man which starred Sir Ben Kingsley and Ben Cross.
 The film was nominated for the four main awards at the Madrid International Film Festival in 2013, winning the Best Picture, Best Director and the Best Actor awards.

 Rutnam was the founder of Lionair, a defunct Sri Lankan airline, and owns the Asian Aviation Centre, an aeronautical engineering and flying academy.